Where to buy in Cuba

 Focsa Shopping Center

 Just like La Puntilla, this is sometimes a surprising place, especially talking about the supermarket.
-You will also find an hardware and household shops, a bank and two restaurants, the Emperador fine restaurant and La Torre restaurant, in the highest building of Havana City's last floor (The Focsa indeed).
+You will also find an hardware and household shops, a bank and two restaurants, the Emperador fine restaurant and La Torre restaurant, in the highest building of Havana City's last floor (The Focsa indeed, I'm not sure if the new hotel Iberostar Selection, popularly called Torre K, beats it in height).
 The center also features a postal office, an Etecsa center and several other facilities, including the Café TV (disco-club/restaurant).

 La Epoca Shopping Center